bwoo14/2420_week11_Lab/README.md

 ### Making the backup-script
 - Make a configuration file in the `/etc` directory by running `sudo touch backup_script.conf`
 ![](images/confsspng.png)
-- The new script should look like this
+- The new script should look like this.
 ![](images/newscr.png)